 Jessica has been creating mixed media mosaics and jewelry for 15 years.
 She started working with mosaics as a way to refinish furniture while she was a student at UT studying Interior Design.
 She creates her mosaics from a variety of materials including broken china, pottery shards, handmade ceramic, fused glass and cast resin tiles, stained glass, beads and other found objects.
 She is the former owner of Mighty Mud ceramic studio and is a current member of the Foothills Craft Guild, TACA, and A1 Lab Arts.
 She also teaches her mosaic and jewelry techniques at various workshops throughout the region.

-LET’S BUILD A SANTA WITH WOOL, with Nancy Shedden and Karen Bills,
+LET’S BUILD A SNOWMAN WITH WOOL, with Nancy Shedden and Karen Bills,

 Sunday, December 7, 1:00 pm – 4:00 pm